 Throughout 2023, we honoured the place, the people, and the purpose of our Timbertop campus.
-Timbertop was established in 1953 and, 70 years later, this transformational learning opportunity helps those who experience it to literally look upward, to the top of the mountain, and to unearth the courage and confidence of daring to trust themselves, and others, and all that they can become in these most formative years and beyond.
+Timbertop was established in 1953 and more than 70 years later, this transformational learning opportunity helps those who experience it to literally look upward, to the top of the mountain, and to unearth the courage and confidence of daring to trust themselves, and others, and all that they can become in these most formative years and beyond.

 One morning in June 1951, Hugh Montgomery was taking a Mathematics class at Corio when he was summoned by the Headmaster, Dr (later Sir) James Darling.
 Leaving work for the boys to do in his absence, he gathered up his gown and walked through the red brick quadrangle to Dr Darling’s study, wondering why he was wanted.
 Darling looked up as he walked in.